 If buyers could wipe the slate clean, we have concluded it is unlikely SAP or Oracle could rebook a high fraction of the customers it currently is receiving ERP support revenues from.
 Interestingly, the fact that one makes oneself extremely susceptible to the power of their supplier when they concentrate their purchases with a single software vendor was not brought up by any of the supposed experts that were promoters for big ERP.
 Hold your breath, because one of the major logics presented by ERP vendors, consulting companies and IT analysts was that ERP systems would reduce IT costs.

 The Growth of SaaS ERP

 SaaS ERP should begin at the smaller end of the company size spectrum and move its way up.
-SaaS solutions are particularly attractive for smaller companies and even for midsized companies that have under performing tier 2 ERP applications.
+SaaS solutions are particularly attractive for smaller companies and even for midsized companies that have underperforming tier 2 ERP applications.
 There are several very good alternatives.
-One of our favorites being ERPNext.
+One of our favourites being ERPNext.
 These systems are easy for both experienced and novices to use because the business process is clearly explained right in the application.

 Software Category Summary